-You may receive care from any Medicare-certified hospice program.
-Your plan is obligated to help you find Medicare-certified hospice programs in the plan's service area, including those the MA organization owns, controls, or has a financial interest in.
-Your hospice doctor can be a network provider or an out-of-network provider.
+You may receive care from any Medicarecertified hospice program.
+Your plan is obligated to help you find Medicarecertified hospice programs in the plan's service area, including those the MA organization owns, controls, or has a financial interest in.
+Your hospice doctor When you enroll in a Medicare-certified hospice program, your hospice services and your Part A and Part B services related to your terminal prognosis are paid for by Original Medicare, not CareOregon Advantage Plus.

+can be a network provider or an out-ofnetwork provider.